"Scheme-theoretic images" of morphisms of stacks: Examples

 \subsection{Ind-algebraic stacks}

 Ind-algebraic stacks give simple examples of stacks which satisfy some but not all of Artin's axioms, and which admit surjective morphisms from algebraic stacks.
-After recalling some general facts about Ind-algebraic stacks, we give various examples (several of which are taken from \cite{MR0262237}) which illustrate the roles of the various axioms in the results of Section~\ref{sec: artin's axioms and stacks in groupoids}.
-Example~\ref{ex: the zipper in a surface} also illustrates the necessity of the properness hypothesis in the statement of Theorem~\ref{thm:main-intro}, while Example~\ref{ex: infinitely many embedded points} illustrates the necessity of the hypothesis of scheme-theoretic dominance (rather than mere surjectivity).
+We refer the reader to~\cite{Emertonformalstacks} for the details of the theory of Ind-algebraic stacks, contenting ourselves here with recalling some general facts, and giving various examples (several of which are taken from \cite{MR0262237}) which illustrate the roles of the various axioms in the results of Section~\ref{sec: artin's axioms and stacks in groupoids}.
+Example~\ref{ex: the zipper in a surface} also illustrates the necessity of the properness hypothesis in the statement of Theorem~\ref{thm:main-intro}, while Example~\ref{ex: infinitely many embedded points} illustrates the necessity of the hypothesis of scheme-theoretic dominance (rather than mere surjectivity) in the statement of Corollary~\ref{cor:representability-intro}.

 \begin{df} We say that a stack $\cX$ over $S$ is an {\em Ind-algebraic stack} if we may find a directed system of algebraic stacks $\{\cX_i\}_{i \in I}$ over $S$ and an isomorphism $\varinjlim_{i \in I} \cX_i\iso \cX$, the inductive limit being computed in the $2$-category of stacks.
-If $\cX$ is a stack in setoids (i.e.\ is equivalent to a sheaf of sets), then we say that $\cX$ is an {\em Ind-algebraic space}, resp.\ an {\em Ind-scheme}, if the $\cX_{i}$ can in fact be taken to be algebraic spaces, resp.\ schemes. \end{df}

-\begin{remark} Our definitions of Ind-algebraic stacks, Ind-algebraic spaces, and Ind-schemes are broader than usual.
+If $\cX$ is a stack in setoids (i.e.\ is equivalent to a sheaf of sets), then we say that $\cX$ is an {\em Ind-algebraic space}, resp.\ an {\em Ind-scheme}, if the $\cX_{i}$ can in fact be taken to be algebraic spaces, resp.\ schemes. \end{df} \begin{rem} More properly, the inductive limit is a 2-colimit, but as in~\cite{Emertonformalstacks}, we find it more suggestive to use the usual notation for direct limits.\end{rem} \begin{remark} Our definitions of Ind-algebraic stacks, Ind-algebraic spaces, and Ind-schemes are broader than usual.
 Indeed, at least in the case of Ind-schemes, it is conventional to require the transition morphisms $\cX_i \to \cX_{i'}$ to be closed immersions.
 We have adopted a laxer definition simply because it provides a convenient framework in which to discuss many of the examples of Subsection~\ref{subsec:examples} below. \end{remark}

 \begin{remark} Given a directed system $\{\cX_i\}_{i \in I}$ as in Definition~\ref{def:ind stacks}, then for any $S$-scheme $T$ there is morphism of groupoids \numequation \varinjlim_{i \in I} \cX_i(T) \to \bigl(\varinjlim_{i \in I} \cX_i\bigr)(T). \end{equation} Although this is not an equivalence in general, it {\em is} an equivalence if $T$ is quasi-compact and quasi-separated (e.g.\ if $T$ is an affine $S$-scheme).
 We record this fact in the following lemma (which is presumably well-known); see e.g.~\cite[\href{http://stacks.math.columbia.edu/tag/0738}{Tag 0738}]{stacks-project} for the analogous statement in the context of sheaves.